swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/workshop_needs.md

 * Building and room are accessible to those who can not use stairs (ramps, elevators, etc.)
 * Restrooms are accessible
 * There is a microphone for instructors
-* The screen is large enough to be easily read
+* The screen is large enough and bright enough to be easily read
 * The building and room can accommodate service animals
 * Lactation space is provided